 When all else fails we whip the horse’s eye.
 Jimmy cries.
 Nietzsche weeps.
 God dies and we cry out loud, swept away by the madness of divine murder.

 We are now beyond good and evil.
-We are Gods ourselves.
+Gods ourselves.
 And lonely.
 And bored.
 And prone to killing each other to pass the time.
 What else can the omnipotent do than destroy themselves?

-Perhaps create creatures who will destroy and replace them?
+They create creatures who will destroy and replace them.
 Yes, perhaps.

 Then they remember their children, their offspring.
-The world they’ve created comes to mind all too easily, it’s all around them.
-They see and ponder on their children, and their grandchildren, and their friends’ children, and their acquaintances’ children, and they realize God is not out there, playing games.
+The world they’ve created, it’s all around them.
+They ponder on their children, and their grandchildren, and their friends’ children, and their acquaintances’ children, and they realize God is not out there, playing games.
 God is down here, among us, within us.
 About us.
 Conscientious and active, indefatigable.
-They see how they carry God wherever they go and get in touch with their virtual power, remembering they are Gods in themselves, creators once divine, once omnipotent, the force and fire, the core and soul of a world once in the making; once upon a time rising, supreme and brilliant, now peaking, cresting, slumping and falling, receding, on their slow way out, the slow drift of age decline, it’s taking over, making space for their progeny, for their successors and creations: deities almighty, moving in to take over and displace their predecessors and rule and create and be displaced in turn by their own offspring, ousted and expelled so that the ascending may ascend and create their worlds in turn, ad infinitum.
+They carry God wherever they go and get in touch with their virtual power, remembering they are Gods in themselves, creators once divine, once omnipotent, the force and fire, the core and soul of a world in the making; once upon a time rising, supreme and brilliant, now peaking, cresting, slumping and falling, receding, on their slow way out, the slow drift of ageing, it’s taking over, making space for their progeny, for their successors and creations: deities almighty, moving in to take over and displace their predecessors and rule and create and be displaced by their offspring in turn, ousted and expelled so that the ascending may ascend and create their world ad hoc, ad infinitum.

-And that’s a good thing, a wonderful way for things to come about, in an evil kind of way, if you believe in good and evil.
-Paradox abound.
-Pain and sacrifice, plenty of it in the majesty of the divine, none too possible to miss, intermeshed and reflective.
+And that’s a good setup, a wonderful way for things to come about, in a wicked kind of manner, if you believe in good and evil.
+How the children displace the parents, how youth eats the old.
+Pain and sacrifice, they say, plenty of it in the majesty of the divine, none too possible to miss, intermeshed and reflective and imperative to existence.

-There is evil in good, too much of it, almost as abundant as the good which occurs naturally in all evil.
+There is evil in good, too much of it — paradox abound — almost as abundant as the good that occurs naturally in evil.

-Funny how in the above sentence — have you noticed?
-Evil determines and colors the relationship.
-If there is evil in good, good is bad; if there is good in evil, it’s immediately a compromised, cynical good.
+Funny how — have you noticed?
+Evil colors the relationship.
+If there’s evil in good, good feels bad; if there’s good in evil, it’s immediately a compromised, cynical good.

 How the hell does that work?